Esri/lerc/README.md

 In image or raster compression, there are two different options:

-- compress an image as much as possible but so it still looks ok (.jpeg and relatives).
+- compress an image as much as possible but so it still looks ok (jpeg and relatives).
 The max coding error per pixel can be large.

 - prioritize control over the max coding error per pixel (elevation, scientific data, medical image data, ...).